-inviting them over to your place.
+Diwali, the festival of light, is equally the festival of food.
+Cooking all sorts of snacks, desserts, and traditional Indian cuisine.
+Visiting your family and friends, and inviting them over to your place.
 Most of us are in such high spirits in the festive feel that we tend to forget everything about our weight and health.
-All this is side tracked

-Healthy cooking ideas for Diwali
+Healthy cooking ideas for Diwali:

-1. Moong dal halwa: Moong dal halwa is one of the most popular diwali dessert.
+Moong dal halwa is one of the most popular Diwali desserts.
 If you are trying to lose weight, it can easily put you a few steps behind because of the amount of ghee used in its preparation.
-However, there are few ways you can use to reduce amount of ghee used and enjoy it without the guilt feeling:
+However, there are few ways you can use to reduce the amount of ghee used and enjoy it without the guilt feeling:

 – If you don’t have a microwave, there is another option.
-Ground the raw dal a day before and add 2 teaspoon of ghee.
+Ground the raw dal a day before and add 2 teaspoons of ghee.
 Mix it well and keep it in a container.
 Next day, roast the flour.
 Less ghee will be required as the dry mix requires less ghee in comparison to the wet batter for getting roasted.

-Similar to moong dal halwa, you can use microwave to cook this halwa in order to reduce the amount of ghee used while roasting.
+Similar to moong dal halwa, you can use the microwave to cook this halwa in order to reduce the amount of ghee used while roasting.
 Also, you can use multigrain atta to make this halwa healthier.

 Kheer is a healthy sweet as deep frying is not required.
-Apart from rice & vermicelli, kheer can be made by whole wheat, broken wheat (dalia), lentils such as mung dal (split mung dal) or chana dal, vegetables such as carrots, bottle gourd (lauki) etc. You can also experiment with brown rice or makhanna which are low in calories and healthy.
+Apart from rice & vermicelli, kheer can be made by whole wheat, broken wheat (dalia), lentils such as mung dal (split mung dal) or chana dal, vegetables such as carrots, bottle gourd (lauki), etc. You can also experiment with brown rice or makhana which are low in calories and healthy.
 Most of the kheers are milk based but for South Indian payasam recipes, coconut milk can be used instead of dairy milk.

 To make cookies, normally refined flour (maida) is used.
 Replace it with oatmeal flour, and in place of milk use soy milk to make it healthy. here is a recipe of banana oat blueberry bread and bran muffins.

-Try these healthy cooking ideas for diwali, to enjoy the festival without interrupting your health goals. who says healthy is not tasty ????
+Try these healthy cooking ideas for Diwali, to enjoy the festival without interrupting your health goals. who says healthy is not tasty ????
 It sure is !!!